EmilRamsvik/Digital-Garden/docs/Working/Agile.md

 - "If you cannot cancel or kill the product, you are not the product owner" - Kijana Woodard
 - In a retro, you should not address cooperation or inter-collegial issues; those are not relevant for the team to solve.
 - Estimating user stories as T-shirt sizes rather than story points or hours or whatever is quite a good idea.
 Too many details and complexity are quite cumbersome.
 Keep it simple/stupid.
+- A product team have an incentive to never reduce their size as development scales down creating a conflict of interest with the broader business objectives.